 Is Viv Richards the greatest ODI batsman that the game has ever seen or does Sachin Tendulkar's book of records seal the deal in his favor?
 Is Sir Don Bradman the greatest batsman of all-time or is there anyone who can compete with the Don?
 Shane Warne, Muttiah Muralitharan or one of the West Indian fast bowling quartet, who is the greatest bowler of all-time?

 All of those are mere questions but they can be answered by taking a look at the ICC cricket ranking.
 As far as the five-time World Cup-winning Australia team is concerned of the dominant West Indies side of the 70s and 80s, the ICC team rankings give a better picture of just how good they were.

 A measure of that is the ICC ranking, which helps to gauge just how good a certain player or team have been as it takes into account a variety of factors.
-Rankings in cricket is nothing new but the ICC cricket ranking does a great job of highlight just how good a player or team is and can also be used to find out how good a certain player or team is as it goes back to the beginning to rank all performances across all formats.
+Rankings in cricket is nothing new but the ICC cricket ranking does a great job of highlighting just how good a player or team is and can also be used to find out how good a certain player or team is as it goes back to the beginning to rank all performances across all formats.